GPGN-268/GPGN268-CORE/assignments/SA05-pair-programming.md

 - Navigate to the cloned repo and launch jupyter lab.
 - You will see your partner's function
 - Check the documentation.
 Write comments with your feedback (what looks good, what could be improved)
-- Using a cell below your partner's work, write a function that tests your partner's function with at least two tests
+- Write a function below your partner's work that tests their function with at least two tests
 - Save your work.
 Shut down jupyter lab.
 Add and commit your changes.
 Push it back to your partner on GitHub

 ```